jgerstmayr/EXUDYN/docs/RST/structures/VisualizationSettings.rst

   | index of main system (mbs) for which the item shall be highlighted; number is related to the ID in SystemContainer (first mbs = 0, second = 1, ...)
 * | **highlightOtherColor** [type = Float4, default = [0.5,0.5,0.5,0.4], size = 4]:
   | \ ``SC.visualizationSettings.interactive.highlightOtherColor``\
-  | \tabnewline cRGB color for other items (which are not highlighted); 4th value is alpha-transparency
+  | cRGB color for other items (which are not highlighted); 4th value is alpha-transparency
 * | **joystickScaleRotation** [type = float, default = 200.]:
   | \ ``SC.visualizationSettings.interactive.joystickScaleRotation``\
   | rotation scaling factor for joystick input